ranaabarghout/Sequence-to-Function-Learning/README.md

 This repo contains work on sequence-to-function learning based on language models.

-The model was trained on 1000 PafA single amino acid mutants and its prediction performance was also shown.
+The model was trained on 1000 PafA single amino acid mutants (obtained from "Revealing enzyme functional architecture via high-throughput microfluidic enzyme kinetics") and its prediction performance was also shown.

 ## Prediction Pipeline